-We certify that the attached general purpose financial statements for the South Australian Superannuation Board (the Board):
+We certify that the:

-- comply with any relevant Treasurer's Instructions issued under section 41 of the Public Finance and Audit Act 1987, and any relevant Australian Accounting Standards; - are in accordance with the accounts and records of the Board; and - present a true and fair view of the financial position of the Board as at 30 June 2018 and the results of its operation and cash flows for the financial year.
+- Financial statements of the Board: - are in accordance with the accounts and records of the authority; and comply with relevant Treasurer's instructions; and - comply with relevant accounting standards; and - present a true and fair view of the financial position of the authority at the end of the financial year and the result of its operations and cash flows for the financial year. - Internal controls employed by the Board over its financial reporting and its preparation of the financial statements have been effective throughout the financial year.

-We certify that the internal controls employed by the Board for the financial year over its financial reporting and its preparation of the general purpose financial statements have been effective throughout the reporting period.
+Gregory Boulton AM PRESIDING MEMBER SA SUPERANNUATION BOARD

-Dascia Bennett CHIEF EXECUTIVE
+Dascia Bennett

-STATE SUPERANNUATION OFFICE
+CHIEF EXECUTIVE STATE SUPERANNUATION OFFICE